Haz Al-Din: Political positions and ideology

-Al-Din is a self-described supporter of left-wing politics, critic of right-wing politics, and staunch advocate of Marxism–Leninism.
+Al-Din is a self-described supporter of left-wing politics, critic of right-wing politics, and a staunch advocate for the Marxist–Leninist stances promoted by the American Communist Party.
 Al-Din has said that despite significant disagreements, he has incorporated the "rational kernel" from the philosophies of Russian political theorist Aleksandr Dugin and German existentialist philosopher Martin Heidegger, arguing that their critiques of liberal modernity provide essential insights for constructing a post-liberal socialist order.
 He holds left-populist, left-conservative, and illiberal positions.
 While Al-Din has expressed sympathy toward the presidential campaigns of Bernie Sanders, he asserts that the modern Western left has failed to garner the support of the working-class in the United States by focusing on identity politics and abandoning class struggle.

-He advocates for a socialism in one country, adopting the view originally espoused by Joseph Stalin that class-struggle and Marxism–Leninism must be understood as national in form and internationalist in content.
-Mirroring Stalin's own views in Foundations of Leninism, he claims that true international solidarity is "based on a solidarity between nations", and that national sovereignty is fundamental to developing socialist movements in individual countries.
+He advocates for a socialism in one country, adopting the view originally espoused by Joseph Stalin that class struggle and Marxism–Leninism must be understood as national in form and internationalist in content.
+Mirroring Stalin's own views in Foundations of Leninism, he claims that true international solidarity is "based on a solidarity between [sovereign] nations", and that national sovereignty is fundamental to developing socialist movements in individual countries.

 Al-Din frequently praises the Soviet Union, describing it as an ideal civilization that sought technological and economic modernization while maintaining a deep respect for its historical memory and culture.

 Al-Din supports Russia, China, and North Korea, which he describes as resistant to Western imperialism.
 In an interview with The Guardian, he expressed "profound admiration" for Kim Jong-un, citing North Korea's "resilience" against Western hegemony.
 He has called for the complete dissolution of NATO, arguing that the alliance serves as an instrument of Western imperialism.
 He has supported the Russian invasion of Ukraine, framing it as a necessary challenge to Western hegemony, and has advocated for closer China–United States relations.